Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/components/kernel/os/freertos_important_guidelines.md

   - Task scheduling options, Timer tick resolution, Number of priorities, Debug and trace hooks
   - Enable / disable RTOS features, mainly task, mutex, recursive mutex, semaphore, etc
   - Default sizes for task stack, timer task, idle task etc
-- To allow support of pre-built libraries, MCU+ SDK has a default predefined `FreeRTOSConfig.h` per SOC and per CPU type
+- To allow support of pre-built libraries, @VAR_SDK_NAME has a default predefined `FreeRTOSConfig.h` per SOC and per CPU type
 - In general extreme fine tuning of FreeRTOS config is not needed and a predefined config per SOC and CPU type would meet almost all use-cases and applications.
 - However users can modify this config if needed.
 When FreeRTOS config is changed, all pre-built libraries have to be recompiled for the changes to take effect (see \ref MAKEFILE_BUILD_PAGE)
 - Also many config options are related to inclusion/exclusion of RTOS modules to save code/data size.
 However we can rely on compiler to optimize out functions that are not called by applications.